blurrycontour/zuul-gerrit/doc/source/developer/zookeeper.rst

    These are sharded JSON blobs of the change data.

+.. path:: zuul/cache/blob/data

+   Data for the blob store.
+These nodes are identified by a sha256sum of the secret content.

+   These are sharded blobs of data.

+.. path:: zuul/cache/blob/lock

+   Side-channel lock directory for the blob store.
+The store locks by key id under this znode when writing.

 .. path:: zuul/cleanup

    This node holds locks for the cleanup routines to make sure that